The COVID-19 pandemic caused shifts and dramatic changes in a whole host of industries including conformity assessment.

 As some background, the session will reference the IAF/ILAC/ISO survey of remote techniques which showed the hugely positive view of those both experiencing and carrying out remote audits, assessments and evaluations.

-In addition, the IIOC paper ‘Transformative technology techniques‘ explores the impact of remote auditing and some of the ‘what’s next questions’.
+In addition, the IIOA paper ‘Transformative technology techniques‘ explores the impact of remote auditing and some of the ‘what’s next questions’.